Skip to Content

 • Distributing or posting unauthorized materials

-• Smoking anywhere on Library property
+• Smoking anywhere on Library property, including vaping

-• Eating
+• Eating or sleeping

 • Having bodily hygiene offensive so as to constitute a nuisance to other persons.
 Such patron shall be required to leave the building.